microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 -------------------

 The WOPI protocol exposes a number of different REST endpoints and operations that you can perform via those endpoints.
-You don’t have to implement all of these for all actions.
+You don't have to implement all of these for all actions.
 Actions define their requirements as part of the discovery XML.
 The requirements themselves are groups of WOPI operations that must be supported in order for the action to work.

 ..  req:: update